mavryk-network/mavryk-protocol/docs/index.rst

 **Already a user?** Here is everything you need to know!

-If you already installed Mavkit and can participate in the Mavryk blockchain, the most useful resources are grouped in the ``User`` section in the documentation menu.
+If you already installed Mavkit and can participate in the Mavryk blockchain, the most useful resources are grouped in the ``User manual`` section in the documentation menu.
 These pages:

-- present the key concepts and mechanisms for setting up Mavkit, including :doc:`user/setup-client`, :doc:`user/setup-node`, and so on;
+- present the key concepts and mechanisms for setting up Mavkit, including :doc:`user/setup-client`, :doc:`user/setup-node`, for different production or testing configurations;
 - empowers you to take advantage of Mavkit' basic and more advanced features, such as :doc:`user/key-management`, :doc:`user/multisig`, :doc:`user/logging`, and much more.

-If you intend to participate to Mavryk not just as a mere user, but also as a baker, you could also check more specialized resources such as the `NL Knowledge Center <https://docs.nomadic-labs.com/nomadic-labs-knowledge-center/>`__ or `Open Mavryk <https://documentation.mavryk.org>`__.
+If you intend to participate to Mavryk not just as a user, but rather as a baker, you should also check more specialized documentation such as the  `Baking section on the Mavryk Documentation <https://documentation.mavryk.org/node-baking/overview/>`__.

 .. raw:: html